 - 15. Plaintiff City of Columbus is a municipal corporation and home rule unit organized and existing under the constitution and laws of the State of Ohio and the City's Home Rule Charter. - 16.
 Plaintiff New York City is a municipal corporation organized pursuant to the laws of the State of New York.
 The City is a political subdivision of the State and derives its powers through the State Constitution, State laws, and the New York City Charter. - 17.
 Plaintiffs Cities of Philadelphia and Pittsburgh are municipal corporations organized pursuant to the laws of the Commonwealth of Pennsylvania.
 The Cities are political subdivisions of the Commonwealth with powers derived from the Pennsylvania Constitution, Commonwealth law, and the Cities' Home Rule Charters. - 18.
-Plaintiffs Cities of Providence and Central Falls are municipal corporations organized pursuant to the laws of the State of Rhode Island. - 19.
-Plaintiff City and County of San Francisco, represented by and through its City Attorney, is a municipal corporation organized and existing under and by virtue of the laws of the State of California, and is a charter city and county. - 20.
-Plaintiff City of Seattle is a first-class charter city, incorporated under the laws of the State of Washington, empowered to sue and be sued, and represented by and through its elected City Attorney, Peter S. Holmes. - 21.
-Plaintiffs Cameron County, El Paso County, and Hidalgo County, Texas are political subdivisions of the State of Texas. - 22.
-Plaintiff County of Monterey is a political subdivision of the State of California. - 23.
-Plaintiff United States Conference of Mayors ("USCM") is the official nonpartisan organization of cities with populations of 30,000 or more.
-There are nearly 1,400 such cities in the country today, and each member city is represented in the Conference by its chief elected official, the mayor.
+Plaintiff City of Phoenix is a municipal corporation organized pursuant to the laws of the State of Arizona. - 19.
+Plaintiffs Cities of Providence and Central Falls are municipal corporations organized pursuant to the laws of the State of Rhode Island. - 20.
+Plaintiff City and County of San Francisco, represented by and through its City Attorney, is a municipal corporation organized and existing under and by virtue of the laws of the State of California, and is a charter city and county. - 21.
+Plaintiff City of Seattle is a first-class charter city, incorporated under the laws of the State of Washington, empowered to sue and be sued, and represented by and through its elected City Attorney, Peter S. Holmes. - 22.
+Plaintiffs Cameron County, El Paso County, and Hidalgo County, Texas are political subdivisions of the State of Texas. - 23.
+Plaintiff County of Monterey is a political subdivision of the State of California.

-- 24. Plaintiffs are aggrieved by Defendants' actions and have standing to bring this action because the decision to add a person-by-person demand for citizenship information to the 2020 Census has already damaged Plaintiffs' sovereign, quasi-sovereign, and proprietary interests and will continue to cause injury unless and until the decision is enjoined. - 25.
+- 24. Plaintiff United States Conference of Mayors ("USCM") is the official nonpartisan organization of cities with populations of 30,000 or more.
+There are nearly 1,400 such cities in the country today, and each member city is represented in the Conference by its chief elected official, the mayor. - 25.
+Plaintiffs are aggrieved by Defendants' actions and have standing to bring this action because the decision to add a person-by-person demand for citizenship information to the 2020 Census has already damaged Plaintiffs' sovereign, quasi-sovereign, and proprietary interests and will continue to cause injury unless and until the decision is enjoined. - 26.
 Defendant United States Department of Commerce is a cabinet agency within the executive branch of the United States Government, and is an agency within the meaning of 5 U.S.C. § 552(f).
 The Commerce Department is responsible for planning, designing, and implementing the 2020 Census.
-13 U.S.C. § 4. - 26.
+13 U.S.C. § 4. - 27.
 Defendant Wilbur L. Ross, Jr. is the Secretary of Commerce.
 He is responsible for conducting decennial censuses of the population, and overseeing the Census Bureau.
-He is sued in his official capacity. - 27.
+He is sued in his official capacity. - 28.
 Defendant Census Bureau is an agency within, and under the jurisdiction of, the Department of Commerce.
 13 U.S.C. § 2.
-The Census Bureau is the agency responsible for planning and administering the decennial census. - 28.
+The Census Bureau is the agency responsible for planning and administering the decennial census. - 29.
 Defendant Ron S. Jarmin is currently performing the non-exclusive functions and duties of the Director of the Census Bureau ("Defendant Jarmin").
 He is sued in his official capacity.